Restricted Activities for Registered Dietitians and Registered Nutritionists

 - Restricted Activity Application Fee of $25.00

-Members are encouraged to read the restricted activities chapter within the Member’s Handbook for information on performance of restricted activities, roles and responsibilities and development of competence.
+Regulated members are encouraged to read the restricted activities chapter within the Member’s Handbook for information on performance of restricted activities, roles and responsibilities and development of competence.

 Update – Psychosocial Intervention